 What's this?

-If you're more or less like me, you may be tired of all internet bloat.
+If you're more or less like me, you may be tired of all the "modern" internet fluff.

-Huge libs and frameworks, colors, transitions, gradients.
-A vast plethora of useless and distracting things.
+Huge libraries and frameworks, colors, transitions, gradients.
+A vast plethora of useless and distracting things, but even worse: this reflects in slow, unresponsive and eventually broken sites and applications.

 To know more about the motivation behind each project, see also my blog.